ThibaultJanBeyer/DragSelect/README.md

 var ds = dragSelect({
   selector: document.getElementById('rectangle'), // draggable element '#rectangle is default but can be set to anything'
   selectables: [ document.getElementById('selectable1') ], // nodes that can be selected as array
+  area: document.getElementById('area'), // area in which you can drag'
   onElementSelect: function(element) {}, // this is optional, it is fired every time an element is selected. (element) = just selected node
   onElementUnselect: function(element) {}, // this is optional, it is fired every time an element is de-selected. (element) = just de-selected node.
   callback: function(elements) {} // this is optional is fired once the user releases the mouse. (elements) = selected nodes.